joelberkeley/words/guides/idris-neovim.md

 ## Something's not working

+* **Problem**
-* **Problem:** Editing command doesn't work, and the command bar shows
+  Editing command doesn't work, and the command bar shows
   ```
   No code actions available
   ```
-  **Solution:**
+  **Solution**
-  * The LSP only works if the code in the current module, and the modules it imports, compiles.
+  The LSP only works if the code in the current module, and the modules it imports, compiles.
 Note compiler errors don't always appear in the editor at the same place as the error: they can appear at the top of the module, for example.
 Try building the package from the command line.
 Fix compiler errors in the current module and those it imports.